 Let’s imagine that I run a super-popular website that sells wool scarves.
 I have an email newsletter that delivers product updates and coupons to my users.
 I also run paid media to remind people about my scarves and to, of course, drive new traffic to my site.

 Without behavioral data, your marketing audiences and segments are likely built on demographic data and market research.
-While being a great starting point to build initial user personas on, or to test market entry, you’ll like be waiting on the next industry report or survey to adjust your understanding of the customer.
+While this can be a great starting point to build initial user personas or to test market entry, you’ll likely be waiting on the next industry report or survey to adjust your understanding of the customer.

 Collecting and unifying customer and user behavioral data allows marketers to build a growing, continuous understanding of how customers interact with the marketer’s brand experience.
 Marketers can visualize customer interest and get a better sense of actual customer behaviors and intent and use these to inform channel and content planning based on actual user data.